ZeroCM/zcm/docs/tools.md

 Time and space become of the essence.

 Let's go back to the previous example.
-However this time, instead of extracting the whole image messages with the desired characteristics from the log, let's just save their index in the log.
+However this time, instead of extracting the image messages with the desired characteristics from the log, let's just save their index in the log.
 Think of a log as a giant array of events.
 If we want to remember that event number 46 is of importance, we store the number 46 in our index file.
 When we pair the index information with the log itself, we have the ability to